zmart-sen/aws-ec2-ebs-automatic-snapshot-bash/README.md

 - Gather a list of all volume IDs attached to that instance
 - Take a snapshot of each attached volume
 - The script will then delete all associated snapshots taken by the script that are older than 7 days
+- NEW: ^ Retains the first of the month by default

 Pull requests greatly welcomed!